 Programming .NET and C#

 .NET platform introduction.
 Precompiled code.
 Platform independence, MSIL, safe code.
-C# language: language elements, types, classes, instances, attributes, methods, inheritance, virtual methods, interfaces, overloading, abstract classes, messages, events, interfaces, GUI elements, windows, menu, controls.
+C# language: language elements, types, classes, instances, attributes, methods, inheritance, virtual methods, interfaces, overloading, abstract classes, messages, events.
+WPF and WinForms, interfaces, GUI elements, windows, menu, controls.
+WPF: styles, sources, data binding.
 Access to the operating system, Threads, Localization and application settings.
-LINQ.
+ADO.NET and data access, SQL queries, DataSet, DataReader.
+Entity Framework, LINQ.
 Active web pages, ASP.NET, forms.
 ASP .NET Active content, XML.
-Network communication TCP and UDP, Web services.
+Network communication TCP and UDP, WCF, Web services.
 Effective development, Unit testing, Documentation.

 Learning outcomes of the course unit

 Ability to design and implement applications and distributed systems on the .NET platform.

 Ability to implement complex information systems.